aische/react-hs-sound/react-hs-sound-example/README.md

       Wait 4
       End

-I played this example in Firefox 55.0.3 (OSX) for longer than one hour and there were no glitches.
-In Chrome I got distortions from time to time.
+I played this example in Firefox 55.0.3 (OSX) for longer than one hour and there were no glitches. ~~In Chrome I got distortions from time to time. ~~ Edit: After adding finalizers that disconnect audio nodes from the audio context, distortions in Chrome went away.